-Kate Just is an Australian visual artist best known for elaborate knitted sculptures and mixed media installations.
-Just creates figurative and abstract representations of the body and skin, large text-works, tools, armours and knitted banners.
+Kate Just is an American-born Australian artist best known for elaborate knitted sculptures and mixed media installations including figurative and abstract representations of the body and skin, large text-works, tools, armours and knitted banners.
 Her central interest is the questioning and reframing of historic or iconographic representations of gender from an autobiographical, subjective or embodied perspective.
-Just's work often pauses in a moment of personal transition or struggle, yielding an image of intimacy with the self or others to promote a vision of hope for the future.
-Just's intensively crafted works challenge stereotypes of knitting as a domestic craft, recasting it as an engaging sculptural medium and a tool of critical investigation and self-discovery.
+Just's works often image moments of personal transition or struggle, yield an image of intimacy with self or other, or project the idea of hope in the future.
+Recently, Just has undertaken a range of community-engaged knitting and photographic projects in Austria, the UK and Melbourne addressing diverse issues including women's representation in art, violence against women and the federal stance on refugees.
+In both her solo and group works, Just challenges stereotypes of knitting as a domestic craft, recasting it as a potent sculptural and conceptual medium.